Quantum-Classical Machine learning by Hybrid Tensor Networks: Hybrid Tensor Networks

 where $T_{i+1}^{[k]}$ represents the $kth$ tensor in the $i+1$ layer.
-So the last term of Eq.~\ref{eq-bp} can be deduced as Eq.~\ref{eq-der},
+So the last term of (\ref{eq-bp}) can be deduced as (\ref{eq-der}),

 where $T_{i}^{[j]}$ represents the $jth$ tensor in the $ith$ layer.
-And the rest terms of Eq.~\ref{eq-bp} could be calculated easily according to the principle of neural networks.
-Then, we can update this tensor by using gradient descend method as Eq.~\ref{eq-GD},
+And the rest terms of (\ref{eq-bp}) could be calculated easily according to the principle of neural networks.
+Then, we can update this tensor by using the gradient descend method as (\ref{eq-GD}),

 where $\eta$ denotes the learning rate.
 Indeed all tensors in HTN could be updated layer by layer following this way.
 Therefore, it guarantees that the HTN can be trained in the uniform optimization framework which combines BP and SGD.
-Some popular deep learning open-source software library such as Tensorflow~\citep{abadi2016tensorflow} and Pytorch~\citep{paszke2017automatic} offer powerful automatic differentiation program libraries which could help us implement HTN very easily.
+Some popular deep learning open-source software libraries such as Tensorflow \cite{abadi2016tensorflow} and Pytorch \cite{paszke2017automatic} offer powerful automatic differentiation program libraries which could help us implement HTN very easily.

-Furthermore, we speed up the basic operation of tensor contraction on GPU platform, which is shown in Fig.~\ref{fig:TrTN}.
-It confirms the feasibility of implementing HTN model by utilizing GPU platform, and shed light on the potential, complex and practical applications of large scale HTN model in the real-world.
+Furthermore, we test the speedup of tensor contraction on the GPU platform, which is shown in Fig. \ref{fig:TrTN}.
+It confirms the feasibility of implementing the HTN model by utilizing the GPU platform, and sheds light on the potential, complex and practical applications of large-scale HTN model in the real world.

-It should be noted, different from previous work that combines tensor networks and neural networks~\cite{glasser2018supervised}, we treat tensor networks as the ``quantum units'' which is in charge of extracting quantum features from input states.
-So for the designing of a deep HTN, the first thing we should consider is to understand exactly the role tensor networks will play.
-We show our two preliminary attempts on quantum states classification and quantum-classical autoencoder in the following.
+It is worth noting that, in contrast to previous work that combines tensor networks and neural networks \cite{glasser2018supervised}, we treat tensor networks as the "quantum units" responsible for extracting quantum features from input states.
+So for the designing of a deep HTN, the first consideration is to determine the role that tensor networks will play.
+We present our two preliminary attempts on quantum states classification and quantum-classical autoencoder in the following.